Phạm Hùng: Life

 Phạm Hùng was born on June 11, 1912, in Vĩnh Long Province, in the Mekong River Delta of southern Vietnam.
-He Has been a member of the Communist Party of Indochina since 1930.
-The following year he was arrested by the French colonial authorities for killing a landowner and sentenced to death.
+He was a member of the Communist Party of Indochina since 1930.
+The following year, he was arrested by the French colonial authorities for killing a landowner and sentenced to death.
 His sentence was converted into a prison sentence.
-In 1936 he was amnestied.
-He was arrested again in 1939 and remained imprisoned until 1945 on the prison island Poulo Condore.
-During his imprisonment, he is described as one of the leaders of the Communist prisoners.
+In 1936, he was amnestied.
+He was arrested again in 1939 and remained imprisoned until 1945 on the infamous prison island Poulo Condore.
+During his imprisonment, he is described as one of the leaders of the communist prisoners.
 During the First Indochina War, he was one of the active party leaders in the south of the country and although in a formally subordinate position, controlled large sections of the Viet Minh security forces in the south.
-In 1951 he was appointed as a member of the Central Committee of the party.
+In 1951, he was appointed a member of the Central Committee of the party.

-After the withdrawal of France Pham Hung was ordered in 1955 to Hanoi.
-In 1957 he became a member of the Politburo of the party.
+After the withdrawal of France and signature of Geneva Accords, Pham Hung was ordered in 1955 to Hanoi.
+In 1957, he became a member of the Politburo of the party.
 He was closely allied with Lê Duẩn who by early 1964 had become the effective leader of North Vietnam.
 Lê Duẩn and his supporters adopted a more belligerent approach to the armed struggle in South Vietnam in contrast to moderates such as Ho Chi Minh and Võ Nguyên Giáp.

 In July 1967, after the mysterious death of Lê Duẩn ally, Nguyễn Chí Thanh, under the code name Bay Cuong, he took command of the Central Office for South Vietnam (COSVN).

 After the war, he returned to his role in the Politburo.
-In 1979 he became Minister of the Interior.
-In 1987 he took over the post of prime minister after the withdrawal of Phạm Văn Đồng.
+In 1979, he became Minister of the Interior.
+In 1987, he took over the post of prime minister after the withdrawal of Phạm Văn Đồng.

-During the Vietnam War he acted as commissar to the Vietcong.
+During the Vietnam War, he acted as political commissar to the National Liberation Front of South Vietnam.
 He also served as Interior Secretary before his relatively brief period as Prime Minister.